cyclic-software/www/content/posts/i-made-the-same-app-3-times-in-3-different-frameworks-heres-what-i-learned.md

 ---
-title: 'I Made The Same App 3 Times in 3 Different Frameworks… Here's What I Learned.'
+title: "I Made The Same App 3 Times in 3 Different Frameworks...
+Here's What I Learned."
 slug: 'i-made-the-same-app-3-times-in-3-different-frameworks-heres-what-i-learned'
 summary: 'Angular, Svelte, Solid, React, Vue - there are so many frameworks out there.
 And you probably dealt with the "framework dilemma" at some point in your career.
 Here is my experience with building the same app on 3 different frameworks.'
 colId: 60d0f077b69e2df6b324616c